Tulip/Compudata Advert - 11th February 1984

 Founded in 1979 as Compudata, Tulip Computers is worth a mention for a couple of reasons.
 Firstly, when Exidy stopped manufacturing the Sorceror micro that Compudata had been importing in to Europe from the US, it didn't just give up on it and move on but licenced the design and built them in the Netherlands (where the Sorceror had been particularly successful) for several years, up until 1983.
 Secondly, it bought the Commodore brand-name in 1997, three years after Commodore had gone bust, even launching some Commodore-branded games systems in the mid 2000s.

 By the end of 1987, Tulip was on its third attempt to crack the UK market, with a launch of IBM-compatible PCs at the Personal Computer World Show.
-Apparently, Tulip - which considered itself as "the second-biggest computer company in Benelux" - thought that it had been difficult because the UK "was a price-sensitive market".
+Tulip - which considered itself as "the second-biggest computer company in Benelux" - thought that it had been difficult the previous two times because the UK, apparently unlike the rest of Europe, "was a price-sensitive market".
 The company had the stated aim of dominating the Tandon/Zenith sector, or in other words other IBM-compatible builders, rather than Big Blue itself.

 text and otherwise-uncredited photos © nosher.net 2019